Keynecta/keynecta.com/content/training/job-specific-training.md

     body: >-
       Job Safety Analysis (JSA's) drive which training competencies are taught.
-      Keynecta will work with you to review existing JSA's and establish new ones in order to accurately plan your training program.
+      Keynecta will work with you to review existing JSA's and establish new ones in order to accurately establish your training program.

       ### Integrating Compliance and Quality

       Compliance forms the bedrock of your Environment, Safety and Health (ES&H) program.
-A holistic approach includes OSHA, DOT Hazmat and specific environmental regulations and procedures.
+A holistic approach includes OSHA, DOT Hazmat, and specific environmental regulations and procedures.
 At Keynecta, we use a complete online system to integrate compliance requirements with quality practices, a proven method for identifying deficiencies and taking corrective